leeds-indoor-air/QMRA/README.md

-# leeds-indoor-air
+# PROTECT-NCS WP2.1.1
-Private repo for the Indoor Air group, department of Civil Engineering, University of Leeds
+Code repository for the National Core Study PROTECT project, work package 2.1.1.

+Contains code and Jupyter notebooks for
+- the simple three-route QMRA model
+- QMRA / queue model of a public toilet
+- useful data from publications (in `values_and_distributions/`)

 ## To use the repo
-`git clone git@github.com:uol-research-private/leeds-indoor-air.git`
+- `git clone git@github.com:uol-research-private/QMRA.git`

-Explain here how to add path to local repo to `PYTHONPATH` for Windows, Linux and Mac.
+- append "/path/to/QMRA/helper_functions" and "/path/to/QMRA/values_and_distributions" to your PYTHONPATH environment variable.

 ## `helper_functions/`